B0bby/StudySniffer/README.md

 * Run setup.py

 #### Todo
+* Setup should parse config file for missing parameters
 * Setup should check if network connection is wired
 * Setup should create cron job for updating
 * Setup should set up daemon for sniffer